Bannockburn, Central Otago, New Zealand

-Let a Pinot Noir addict from England work with a quality obsessed New Zealand winemaker and the result is an iconic wine range that has helped elevate Central Otago to Pinot Noir hotspot – a region to which all critics and connoisseurs now look up to as a benchmark for elegance outside Burgundy.
+Let a Pinot Noir addict from England partner with a quality-obsessed New Zealand winemaker and the result is an iconic wine range that has helped elevate Central Otago to Pinot Noir hotspot – a region to which all critics and connoisseurs now look up to as a benchmark for elegance outside Burgundy.

 Walter acknowledges that the full conversion has been one of the most challenging and rewarding experiences in his professional life.